VerzatileDev/Univeristy.5028CEM_TeachingMaterial/Session 8/README.md

    }
 ```

 Then add texture importing codes in main program.
-There are two additional images (sphere.jpg and earth.jpg) in the texture folder of the base project
+There are two additional images (sphere.jpg and earth.jpg) in the texture folder of the base project.
 Do not forget to enlarge texture[2] to texture[4].

 ```C++